April 06, 2018

 Despite the reduction in the backlog, interest on outstanding bills continues to accrue.
 The first three monthly Debt Transparency Act reports published by the Comptroller’s Office have begun to shed some light on the changing composition of the backlog.
 The following table shows the amount of outstanding bills and interest according to their status in the payment process.
 It should be noted that the Comptroller’s reported Total Backlog includes both unpaid bills and final interest on bills that have been paid, but not interest accruing on unpaid bills.

-Backlogged bills have been paid down by $687 million from December to February.
-The Comptroller’s office reduced its pending bills by $745 million while bills awaiting vouchers at agencies increased slightly.
-However, outstanding interest on bills that have been paid increased by nearly $100 million during the same period.
+Backlogged bills have been paid down by $669 million, or 7.9%, from December to February.
+The Comptroller’s office reduced its pending bills by $727 million, or 10.9%, while bills held at agencies increased slightly.
+However, outstanding interest on bills that have been paid increased by $79 million during the same period.
 This suggests that the State is prioritizing payment of the underlying bills.
 This in turn has helped to keep the accruing interest on unpaid bills from accelerating during the period.
-Final interest on paid bills and estimated accruing interest together totaled $983 million in February.
+Final interest on paid bills and estimated accruing interest together totaled $965 million in February.

 The Debt Transparency Act report does not include the amount of interest penalties actually paid by the State.
 The Comptroller’s website has data showing expenditures on interest penalties, but these numbers refer to vouchers cleared by the Comptroller’s accounting system.
 Interest penalty vouchers may have been cleared, but payments are not made until warrants are issued.
 Warrants issued are not searchable in the online database.